On P^1-stabilization in unstable motivic homotopy theory: Applications

 \subsection{Computations}

 We now describe computations of unstable homotopy sheaves of motivic spheres.
-Recall that the unit map $\1 \to \mathbf{KO}$ desuspends to morphisms
+Recall from the proof of Theorem~\ref{thm:murthy} that the unit map $\1 \to \mathbf{KO}$ desuspends to morphisms

-by \cite[Theorems 1 and 3]{SchlichtingTripathi}; the loop spaces admit explicit geometric descriptions.
+We make sense of the deloopings of $\Z \times B_{\et}\op{O}$ by means of geometric Bott periodicity \cite[Theorems 1 and 3]{SchlichtingTripathi}; we write $B_{\et}\op{O}$ for $OGr$.
 It was observed in \cite[Theorem 5]{AFKODegree} that the maps with source $S^{2n-1,n}$ are given by explicit ``Suslin matrices", and in \cite[Theorem 4.3.6]{ADF} that those with source $S^{2n,n}$ are realized by explicit vector bundles.
+We complement this here by observing that there are induced morphisms:

+the spaces on the right can be thought of as unstable analogs of the spaces arising in the very effective cover of $\mathbf{KO}$.

 On the other hand, consider the motivic Hopf map $\nu: S^{7,4} \to S^{4,2}$, obtained by performing the Hopf construction on the multiplication map $\op{SL}_2 \times \op{SL_2} \to \op{SL_2}$.
 This map is also part of the motivic $J$-homomorphism.
 The motivic Hopf map induces morphisms $\nu_d: S^{2d+2,d+2} \to S^{2d-1,d}$.
 The induced map on homotopy sheaves factors through a map